oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

   restorecon -v /scratch/common_scripts/podman/rac/envfile_racnodep2
   ```
 ###### Section 2.1.2.2: Create Oracle RAC Containers
 Now create the Oracle RAC containers using the image.
-For the details of environment variables, refer to [Environment Variables Explained](#section-8-environment-variables-for-oracle-rac-on-containers).
+For the details of environment variables, refer to [Environment Variables Explained](#section-9-environment-variables-for-oracle-rac-on-containers)
-**Note**: Before creating the containers, you need to make sure you have edited teh file `/scratch/common_scripts/podman/rac/envfile_racnodep1` and set the variables based on your enviornment.
+**Note**: Before creating the containers, you need to make sure you have edited teh file `/scratch/common_scripts/podman/rac/envfile_racnodep1` and set the variables based on your environment.

 You can use the following example to create the first Oracle RAC container:
 ```bash